Shanker2016/Research-Methods-and-Scientific-Writing/README.md

     * Comparative matrix and/or annotated bibliography are two common tools to organize literature review.
     * Find articles > Compile Bibliography > Assemble Comparative Matrix, Draw Inferences > Refine Your Topic and Research Question > Read Selected Articles More Closely > Create an Annotated Bibliography with an Introductory Paragraph Than Indicates What Your Research Question Are.
     * OR Read Few Articles > Make an Annotated Bibliography > Refine Your Reserach Question > Assemble More Articles > Compile Comparative Matrix, Draw Inferences > Expand Your Annotated Bibliography.
+    * Create an excel with three sheet : 1st for Bibliograhy/Database, 2nd for Comparative Matrices, and 3rd for Annotated Bibliography.